 What is SolidWorks?

 Founded in 1993 and headquartered in Waltham, Massachusetts, SolidWorks is a prominent provider of solid modeling computer-aided design (CAD) and computer-aided engineering (CAE) software.
-Primarily operating on the Microsoft Windows platform, SolidWorks has established itself as a critical tool for engineers and designers, facilitating complex product development processes.
-Its comprehensive suite of tools supports the entire product development lifecycle, from conceptualization and design to simulation and manufacturing, making it a cornerstone for many enterprises in product design and engineering.
+The company's flagship product runs primarily on the Microsoft Windows platform, offering robust solutions for product design and simulation.
+SolidWorks has established itself as a key player in the engineering software market, serving a wide range of industries that rely on advanced design tools for product development and innovation.

 How much funding has SolidWorks raised?